finalkiller12/DIP/Readme.md

 Photo.py - Insert photos into UiMainwindow (Qt designer)

+calendar.py - Modify the build in function / color of calendar

-DataFile_db.py - Convert CSV to .db
+Ignore//DataFile_db.py - Convert CSV to .db

-DatabaseImport.py - store data from csv to .db table and display it on tableview widget
+Ignore//DatabaseImport.py - store data from csv to .db table and display it on tableview widget